Synthetixio/SIPs/SIPS/sip-58.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SIP.-->

-Emit list of individual fee reclamations and rebates during exchange settlement for Dapps and Synthetix Exchange.
+Emit list of individual fee reclamations and rebates during trade settlement for Dapps and Synthetix Exchange.

 ## Abstract